narkisr/vagrant-sketching-board/README.md

      * Distributed Storm cluster sandbox storm-sandbox.
      * Using Vagrant and for FPM packaging testbed graylog2-sandbox.
      *
- * Vagrant is lowest common denominator, by using it we isolate the ops development process from the dest platform (EC2, Openstack etc..)

  * Tricks&Tips:
   * Use good hardware,16GB i7 and ssd is dirt chip (-> 4k nis)